Task name (optional), used for display purposes.

 # Custom image id (optional, advanced).
 The image id used to boot the

-# machine learning tasks.
+# suitable for machine learning tasks.

 #